abhi3700/My_Learning-Rust/libs/actix-web/README.md

 Thought process is correct, but it throws compiler error related to trait bound failure.

-So, it is advised to use `scope` and `service` to organize your routes in your app instance in a server.
+So, it is advised to use `scope` and `service` to organize your routes in order to create multiple app instances in an API server.

 ### Q. Do we need to use `mutex` when using database for storage?